Rafasmafa/NirvanaAssessment/README.md

 With the approach I can dynamically import each api wrapper we want to use, initialize it and call insurance_plan_summary() on each instance without having to hard code the wrappers in
 InsuranceCombiner.
 Now all someone has to do to add a new api to the system is create a wrapper for it in the api_wrapper directory and follow function naming of all the other api wrappers

+Additionally, instead of a json file I could dynamically import all modules from the api_wrapper dir, each api wrapper would have to store its own api at that point or use an env variable.

 The reason I went with min, max and average of each field is because I was not sure what the data was being used for after it was coalesced.
 With all of these functions available has a few options based on their needs.